TheDahv/dahvsite/posts/whats-for-dinner-week-1-update.md

 title: What's For Dinner - Week 1 Update
 date: 2011-06-12
 categories: programming, wfd
+summary: !
-summary: A brief update on my What's For Dinner project
+  A brief update on my What's For Dinner project.
+I talk about some UX improvements I've made and
 ---

-I didn't get a ton of time to work on [What's For Dinner](http://dinnerplanner.herokuapp.com) this week, but I just submitted a couple feature updates.
+I didn't get a ton of time to work on [What's For Dinner](http://wfd.thedahv.com) this week, but I just submitted a couple feature updates.

-If you have no idea what I'm talking about, you should probably read [this](/whats-for-dinner) first.
+If you have no idea what I'm talking about, you should probably read [this](/blog/whats-for-dinner/) first.

 # Keyboard Save Shortcut